 If you pass the screening process, you'll be asked to sign a consent form, which will likely state that you deny having any risk factors for sexually transmitted infections or genetic conditions.
 It's important to discuss whether you're open to contact from any child conceived with the help of your sperm.

 What you can expect

-Before sperm donation, you'll likely be asked again to abstain from ejaculation — either through sex or masturbation — for two to five days.
+Before sperm donation, you'll likely be asked again to abstain from ejaculation — either through sex or masturbation — for at least 2-3 days.

 During the procedure